mmirate/groupme_hvz_rs/README.md

 ## Limitations

 - Polls the server every few seconds.
 This is bad for both sides' network performance and even worse for clientside power consumption.
 The original website frontend itself is no different, however.
-- This program lacks the feature of laying dormant until activated via the command&control channel; impact is that you must be at a full-fledged computer in order to activate this program in the wake of a previous program-operator's ... err, faction-switch.
 - Error handling is primitive (`try!(x :: Result<T, Box<Error>>)` at best; `unwrap()` at worst).
 Most errors will print an error and halt the current poll or send; non-transient errors (e.g. network down) will additionally spam stderr with highly-cryptic messages and possibly abort the program; you should take care that the program is restarted upon aborting.
-- Obtaining the Group-IDs to give this program, is nigh-impossible without using the GroupMe API.
-TODO: automatically discover/upsert the command&control Group.